aarmey/167L-materials/README.md

 #### 4.4.2.
 Lecture Exams:

 Two exams will be given in lecture on topics covered in lecture.
 Each of these will be 12.5% of your final grade.
-Both exams will generally not be cumulative, and will cover lecture and reading material from the previous weeks.
+Both exams will generally not be cumulative, covering lecture and reading material from the previous weeks.
 Example prior exams are posted on the class website.

 ## Title IX

 Title IX prohibits gender discrimination, including sexual harassment, domestic and dating violence, sexual assault, and stalking.
 If you have experienced sexual harassment or sexual violence, you can receive confidential support and advocacy at the CARE Advocacy Office for Sexual and Gender-Based Violence, 1st Floor Wooden Center West, CAREadvocate@careprogram.ucla.edu, (310) 206-2465.
-In addition, Counseling and Psychological Services (CAPS) provides confidential counseling to all students and can be reached 24/7 at (310) 825-0768.
+Counseling and Psychological Services (CAPS) also provides confidential counseling to all students and can be reached 24/7 at (310) 825-0768.
 You can also report sexual violence or sexual harassment directly to the University's Title IX Coordinator, 2241 Murphy Hall, titleix@conet.ucla.edu, (310) 206-3417.
 Reports to law enforcement can be made to UCPD at (310) 825-1491.

 Faculty and TAs are required under the UC Policy on Sexual Violence and Sexual Harassment to inform the Title IX Coordinator should they become aware that you or any other student has experienced sexual violence or sexual harassment.